Neighbourhood Youth Alliance of Iran: Actions

 As a united group, the Alliance called for a three-day series of protests on 5, 6 and 7 December 2022.

 On 10 December, the Youth of Tehran Neighbourhoods called for the Iranian diaspora to form a coalition to support protestors within Iran.

 Manifesto

 On 11 December 2022, the Alliance published a 43-point manifesto calling for the creation of a democratic government and supporting ethnic, gender, political and religious diversity.
 The manifesto aimed to promote cooperation among commercial organisations, trade unions, political groups and activists in and outside of Iran.
-The manifesto calls for separation between religious organisations and the state and a secular state.
+The manifesto calls for separation between religious organisations and the state and a secular (anti-islamic) state.

 The manifesto calls for the post-revolutionary government of Iran to be committed to the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination Against Women and the Convention on the Rights of the Child.